navix/ing/README.md

 ## Features

 * Stores multiple async operation states: New, Ongoing, Succeed, Failed.
-* Gives `Observable` with the state and one-time subscription methods.
+* Gives Observables with the state.
 * Has a helper operator for RxJS integration.
 * Adapted for using in Angular templates.
-* Easily integrates with you custom services and components.
+* Easily integrates with your custom services and components.
 * Has no additional dependencies and complex abstractions.